johnperry-math/Agnesi/README.md

     * the area between the curve and the x-axis: `data-show-integral` (`false`)
     * the color of the area between the curve and the x-axis: `data-integral-color` (`#0000ff40`)
   * a text label, placed slightly above or below the curve, 3/4 of the way across its domain: `data-label`
+    * you can request that the label be the formula, processed in LaTeX via [MathJax](https://www.mathjax.org/)! for this we have the `data-latex-enclosure` option, in which you specify the id of an HTML `<div>` element, which should either enclose or immediately precede your Canvas;
+      see the example file

 ...more to come!